17.22 Copyright—Affirmative Defense—Fair Use

 (17 U.S.C. § 107)

-One who is not the owner of the copyright may use the copyrighted work in a reasonable way under the circumstances without the consent of the copyright owner if it would advance the public interest.
+One who is not the owner of the copyright may use the copyrighted work in a reasonable way under the circumstances without the consent of the copyright owner.
 Such use of a copyrighted work is called a fair use.
 The owner of a copyright cannot prevent others from making a fair use of the owner’s copyrighted work.

-Defendant contends that defendant made fair use of the copyrighted work for the purpose of [criticism] [comment] [news reporting] [teaching] [scholarship] [research] [other purpose alleged].
+The defendant contends that [he] [she] [other pronoun] made fair use of the copyrighted work for the purpose of [criticism] [comment] [news reporting] [teaching] [scholarship] [research] [other purpose alleged].
 The defendant has the burden of proving this defense by a preponderance of the evidence.

 In determining whether the use made of the work was fair, you should consider the following factors: